amanv8060/tic-tac-toe/README.md

 # tic-tac-toe
-A Simple Tic-Tac-Toe Game written in Python
+A Simple Tic-Tac-Toe Game written in Python which could be improved by gui .
+File a issue if any unexpected behaviour is there

 Press 1 for single Player Mode , 2 for Multiplayer